theastratr/.github/profile/README.md

-# Ad Astra - Technology That Takes Knowledge To The Stars
+# The Astra - Technology That Takes Knowledge To The Stars

-**Ad Astra**, under the leadership of its multi-disciplinary and auto-didactic operation, assumes the mentation of young minds by creating pioneering, robust, and leading-edge technologies with its microcultural structure; in practice, it is a company but in theory, it is a rhizomatic school center.
-Ad Astra forms, manages, and directs the right teams to meet customers' needs at the highest level and shape the technologies of the future from today.
+**The Astra**, under the leadership of its multi-disciplinary and auto-didactic operation, assumes the mentation of young minds by creating pioneering, robust, and leading-edge technologies with its microcultural structure; in practice, it is a company but in theory, it is a rhizomatic school center.
+The Astra forms, manages, and directs the right teams to meet customers' needs at the highest level and shape the technologies of the future from today.

 ### Founder
 - **Emirhan Güngörmez** - *Co-Founder/R&D Manager/Indie Developer/CEO*: Unreal Engine 5 & Unity / [GitHub](https://github.com/emirhangungormez)